ye-kyaw-thu/this-and-that/python/doc/color_statistics_analysis.md

 ## What is a* and b*

 ### a*
-"a*": This component represents the position on the green-to-red axis.
+a*: This component represents the position on the green-to-red axis.
 A positive "a*" value indicates a color with a red hue, while a negative "a*" value indicates a green hue.
 The zero point on the "a*" axis represents neutral gray.

 ### b*
-"b*": This component represents the position on the blue-to-yellow axis.
+b*: This component represents the position on the blue-to-yellow axis.
 A positive "b*" value indicates a color with a yellow hue, while a negative "b*" value indicates a blue hue.
 The zero point on the "b*" axis represents neutral gray.

 ## --help